je2781/lendsqr-fe-test/README.md

 =========

 ## development
-I started with the project structure, and moved the routes into the (pages) folder to allow for a global state provider controlling authentication.
-As this is a limited implementation of a fullsatck app, the global state is used to reset the route stack.
+I started with the project structure, and moved the routes into the (pages) folder.
+Authentication followed, with storing mock data in the login page.
+I later onto the users page, with all its components, while doing its responsiveness.
+Finally worked on the user details page, with responsive as well.

 ## testing
 Unit tests were done on all the page components, excluding UI components.